-I can see us now, sipping coffee at a lovely little café in the Markt, journal in hand sketching, painting, journaling.
+I can see them now, sipping coffee at a lovely little café in the Markt, journal in hand sketching, painting, journaling.
 Popping into the shops surrounding the square and browsing stalls at the market (only on a Wednesday).

 Canal Boat Tour

 Bruges has beautiful canals and what better way to see it than a canal cruise.
 A little touristy I know, but a great way to see this side of Bruges.